Phase 3. Defining Transport

 that consists of four

-states and four transitions of three different
+states, six transitions of different

 basically all actions and routes of trucks and helicopters in the